How do I enable reverse DNS functionality for Route 53 with a PTR record?

 Set up delegation

-After you create the PTR record, you must ask the owner of the IP addresses to set up delegation to the name servers in your reverse hosted zone.
-To locate name server details:
+After you create the PTR record, you must ask the IP address owner to set up delegation to the name servers in your reverse hosted zone.
+To locate name server details, follow these steps:

 - In the navigation pane, choose Hosted zones.